 They’re twice rolled in sugar and then baked to perfection.
 If you love all things citrus, you’ll fall head over heels for these festive cookies.

-They’re perfect for birthdays, celebrations or Christmas (or Christmas in July!).
+They’re perfect for birthdays, celebrations or Christmas and the holiday season (or Christmas in July!).

-- They have a stunning snow-white sugar crust
+- Sugar crust: They have a stunning snow-white sugar crust.

 These Lemon Crinkle Cookies were an absolute delight to recipe test – probably because even the not-so-great ones were still incredibly tasty.